sviolich/dotfiles/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Then copy the SSH key and [add on GitHub](https://github.com/settings/ssh/new).
+Then copy the SSH key and [add to GitHub](https://github.com/settings/ssh/new).

 # Installation